-- Government: due to its focus on the development of eco-friendly vehicles and energies, associated with the number of jobs the company has been creating in the United States, Tesla receives tax incentives from the US federal government.
+- Government: Due to its focus on the development of eco-friendly vehicles and energies, associated with the number of jobs the company has been creating in the U.S., Tesla receives tax incentives from the U.S. federal government;

 Tesla has a very broad cost structure, like any manufacturer, which includes:

 - Nio: Founded in 2014, the Chinese Nio manufactures premium electric vehicles for the international market.
 Its sales have been growing more than 100% per year, but it has fewer than 200 battery stations in China, with plenty of room to grow;

 - Ford: This traditional auto company has entered the electric-powered market.
 Its sales of electric cars have been growing by over 70% per year, and most of the buyers are new to Ford.
 As one of the oldest automakers in the world, the company has a great experience advantage;